-You may be especially worried if you see blood in your urine.
-This is called gross hematuria, and is the most common symptom of bladder cancer.
-However, just because you have blood in your urine does not mean that you have bladder cancer.
+- Macrohematuria: Macrohematuria refers to an amount of blood you can see yourself as a pink or red coloration.
+Also called gross hematuria, this is the most common symptom of bladder cancer.
+However, just because you can see blood in your urine does not mean you necessarily have bladder cancer.

 - Food: Certain foods, like beetroot, blackberries, blueberries, and rhubarb, can turn urine red or pink.

 - Medication: Some medications can cause the discoloration of urine.